mboyr4z/Hastane_Otomasyonu/README.md

 # Hospital Automation
- This project intention, is to show doctor's, patient's, counselor's and pharmacist's job in hospital automation.
+ This project intention is to show doctor's, patient's, counselor's and pharmacist's job in hospital automation.

  In summary, the tasks are: